Despite what Hillary Clinton tweeted after the horrible Las Vegas shooting, a silencer would not have made the shooting worse.

 At risk of too many analogies, I present another: “That man came and attacked my house with a hammer.
 He did some serious damage to my home, but just imagine what he could’ve done with a sledge-hammer!
 Let’s ban sledge-hammers.”

-You see what I did there, I can almost always think of another tool that could possible do more damage.
+You see what I did there, I can almost always think of another tool that could possibly do more damage.
 If you banned all hammers, the home-attacker could just use a lighter to destroy my home.
 See a trend?
 It’s not the inanimate object, it’s the person intent on doing harm.